 With this budgeting method, you make it a point to address your savings and debt reduction goals first before paying any other expenses.

-Final Thoughts on Budget Categories
+Final Thoughts on Budget Categories and Subcategories

 Categorizing your income and expenses is an important component of the budgeting process.